Aulin34/dnd-quartz/content/public/Characters/NPCs/Known NPCs/Vultik Kastine.md

 	- Tried to take the elves out before the gods disappeared and contributed the most participation in resistance against elves.

 -  Was next in line to become Emperor
-	-This is why he believes Honos was targeted by the disease
+	- This is why he believes Honos was targeted by the disease

 - Stabbed through the heart by [[Patient Zero]].